What can’t graphene do? You can scratch “detect cancer” off of that list.

-“Graphene is the thinnest known material and is very sensitive to whatever happens on its surface,” Berry said.
+“Graphene is the thinnest known material and is very sensitive to whatever happens on its surface,” Berry says.
 The nanomaterial is composed of a single layer of carbon atoms linked in a hexagonal chicken-wire pattern, and all the atoms share a cloud of electrons moving freely about the surface.

-“The cell’s interface with graphene rearranges the charge distribution in graphene, which modifies the energy of atomic vibration as detected by Raman spectroscopy,” Berry said, referring to a powerful workhorse technique that is routinely used to study graphene.
+“The cell’s interface with graphene rearranges the charge distribution in graphene, which modifies the energy of atomic vibration as detected by Raman spectroscopy,” Berry says, referring to a powerful workhorse technique that is routinely used to study graphene.

-The atomic vibration energy in graphene’s crystal lattice differs depending on whether it’s in contact with a cancer cell or a normal cell, Berry said, because the cancer cell’s hyperactivity leads to a higher negative charge on its surface and the release of more protons.
+The atomic vibration energy in graphene’s crystal lattice differs depending on whether it’s in contact with a cancer cell or a normal cell, Berry says, because the cancer cell’s hyperactivity leads to a higher negative charge on its surface and the release of more protons.

 The study, reported in the journal ACS Applied Materials & Interfaces, looked at cultured human brain cells, comparing normal astrocytes to their cancerous counterpart, the highly malignant brain tumor glioblastoma multiforme.
-The technique is now being studied in a mouse model of cancer, with results that are “very promising,” Berry said.
+The technique is now being studied in a mouse model of cancer, with results that are “very promising,” Berry says.
 Experiments with patient biopsies would be further down the road.

-“Once a patient has brain tumor surgery, we could use this technique to see if the tumor relapses,” Berry said.
+“Once a patient has brain tumor surgery, we could use this technique to see if the tumor relapses,” Berry says.
 “For this, we would need a cell sample we could interface with graphene and look to see if cancer cells are still present.”

 The same technique may also work to differentiate between other types of cells or the activity of cells.